-Urban Water: The Confluence of Food, Health and Commerce
+Urban Water: The Confluence of Human, Animal and Environmental Health

 June 9-12, 2014

-In partnership with the Urban Water Institute and One Health Kansas, K-State Olathe presents a summer teacher inservice to prepare 20 Kansas teachers to educate high school students about future health challenges and careers related to urban water issues, zoonotic infectious disease, food safety and security and food science through existing units and/or courses in biology, chemistry, life science, environmental science, and Career and Technical Education agriculture, health, biochemistry and biomedical pathways.
+In partnership with the Urban Water Institute and One Health Kansas, K-State Olathe presents a summer teacher inservice to prepare 20 Kansas teachers to educate high school students about future health challenges and careers related to urban water issues, zoonotic infectious disease awareness and prevention, food safety and security and food science through existing units and/or courses in biology, chemistry, life science, environmental science, and Career and Technical Education agriculture, health, biochemistry, biomedical and engineering pathways.

-Who: High school biology, chemistry, life science, environmental science, FACS, and Career and Technical Education agriculture and biochemistry pathways teachers.
+Who: High school biology, chemistry, life science, environmental science, and Career and Technical Education agriculture, health, biochemistry, biomedical and engineering pathways teachers.